 BIOL 1306 A - Biology for Science Majors I (lecture) (3,3,0).

 An integrated approach to cell and molecular biology with emphasis on biological chemistry, cell structure and function, genetics and evolutionary theory.
 Recommended co-requisite: BIOL 1106.
-Prerequisite: Successful completion of the required TSI test.

 BIOL 1307 A - Biology for Science Majors II (lecture) (3,3,0).